Transportation

 Airports

-In 2004, the City of New York and PANYNJ signed a 50-year lease for both JFK and LaGuardia airports.
-The long-term lease was the catalyst for the creation of the Aviation office within NYCEDC, which works to maintain the long-term economic viability of NYC airports.
+In 2004, the City of New York and the Port Authority of New York and New Jersey (PANYNJ) signed a 50-year lease for both JFK and LaGuardia airports, which was spurred by the mutual desire to redevelop NYC’s aging airports.
+The renegotiated lease created the Aviation office within NYCEDC for the purpose of maintaining the long-term economic viability and competitiveness of NYC airports in coordination with PANYNJ and relevant stakeholders.

 Heliports